Open Studio - September 19th - 6-8pm

 My work is about growth: how change manifests over time.

 Parents graph their children’s growth with each passing year by marking heights on door frames.
 We are capturing prolific amounts of information on everything from climate to personal fitness.
-I spent 10 years studying the world through an analytic lens, with a degree in Environmental Science and a professional career in data analytics at Tableau software.
+I spent 10 years studying the world through an analytic lens, with a degree in Environmental Science and a professional career in data visualization at Tableau software.
 Whether used for sentiment or science visualizing information is critical to how we experience our world.

 My paintings are visual representations of growth, action, and movement in the form of lines and gestures on canvas.
 I depict growing forms reaching in myriad directions like plants reaching upward, optimizing for sunlight.
-With each layer I paint successive stages of growth.
+With each layer I paint successive stages of development.
 Like the photographs of a dancer in motion, I overlay each consecutive image on top of itself.
 Whereas Joan Mitchell painted dying sunflowers, I paint the lifecycle of sunflowers.